Khalid Sheikh Mohammed

 On 22 September 2003, Khaled Sheikh Mohammed and the other detainees still held in Poland were transferred out of the country, on board the CIA-owned Boeing 737 with tail number N313P.
 The aircraft flew a disguised flight direct to Bucharest, Romania, where some of the detainees – including Mohammed – were offloaded.
 Others remained on the aircraft, which then flew another disguised flight to Morocco to pick up further detainees, and then to Guantánamo Bay to deliver them to secret detention there.
 Click here for our analysis of the flight data and documentation associated with Khaled Sheikh Mohammed’s rendition from Poland to Romania.

 Nothing much is known about Mohammed’s time in Romania.
+CIA cables cited by the SSCI report confirm that he was in DETENTION SITE BLACK in November 2003, but do not provide any detail about his treatment at the site.
 The Council of Europe’s 2012 investigation into the prison in the country found that detainees who had been moved from Poland in September 2003 had, by that time, been considered to have lower intelligence value after some months in CIA detention.
 This set of detainees, according to the report, were less likely to have been subjected to ‘enhanced interrogation techniques’ while in Romania (which was not the case for HVDs such as Janat Gul and Abu Faraj al-Libi, who were captured during 2004-2005 and taken directly to Romania for ‘enhanced interrogation’).